 The best ferns for your garden

 Offering beautiful foliage shape and texture, ferns are easy to grow.
-Our experts choose the best ferns for your garden.
-Words Matthew Reese and Rory Dusoir.
-Photographs Jason Ingram.
+Our plant experts choose the best ferns for your garden.
+Photographs by Jason Ingram.

 Where to plant ferns

-Ferns work well in many different garden settings but are the perfect solution for a shady garden.
-Few perennials have such a distinctive and instantly recognisable form as ferns, despite their huge variation in appearance and size.
+Ferns work well in many different parts of the garden but many do well in shade, so are often the perfect solution for a shady garden.

 The best ferns to grow in your garden